A Legacy of Ripple Effects

 WRM@60 is your chance to reconnect with the program and fellow alumni, share your stories, and build the future of this one-of-a-kind program.
 Whether you’re one of the first graduates or a current student, we invite you to be part of the celebration.

 Update your contact info, share memories or photos, volunteer to mentor current students, and more.
-We’re trying to reach members from all 50 cohorts — will you help us?
+We’re trying to reach cohort practicum members from all 55 years, plus the first five graduating classes — will you help us?

 WRM Through the Years